- Links and shares are important, but you also need a strategy to maximize SEO impact.

 And the bigger the brand, the more likely you are to encounter this mentality.
 That may seem paradoxical, but the scale of the outreach required to move the needle for an enterprise company makes on-site optimization the safer bet.
 When your company’s backlink profile is in the hundreds of thousands or millions, pouring hours into outreach campaigns for additional links doesn’t seem like a great use of time.

 But, as Google attests, high-quality backlinks are one of the most critical factors in driving sustained rankings in the SERPs.
 Markets are being disrupted left and right nowadays.
-To take your foot off the pedal leaves your brand vulnerable to aggressive upstarts with a fresh message and exceptional customer experience that bloggers are eager to cover and link to.
-And with the right system, scalable blogger outreach is as achievable as it is essential to your brand’s organic search growth.
+To take your foot off the pedal leaves your brand vulnerable to aggressive upstarts with a fresh message and exceptional digital customer experience strategy that bloggers are eager to cover and link to.
+And with the right system, scalable blogger outreach is as achievable as it is essential to your brand’s organic growth.

 Here’s how to do it right!